Operating-Potato/art/index.markdown

 ---
-title: The worst field guide ever
+title: Bird notes
 layout: page
 ---

-My personal commentation of all the bird species I have seen so far.
+My personal accounts of all the bird species I have seen so far.
 New species will periodically be added.

 ___
 <details style="
 								margin: 10px 0 10px 0;
 								max-width: 500px;
-								box-shadow: rgba(0,0,0,0.2) 0 0px 5px;
 								">
 	<summary>Table of Contents</summary>
 	<ul>